Project Update

-The UDF has been prepared by i2C Architects (on behalf of Coles), and they’ve been working with Council to develop this draft.
-We are excited to share the draft UDF and hear your feedback to help shape the new Kurunjang Town Centre.
+The UDF was been prepared by i2C Architects (on behalf of Coles), and they worked with Council to develop the UDF.

 -